 Binding study advice

-As a Bachelor student at Leiden University, you will be issued with binding study advice (BSA).
-This means you must obtain sufficient study credits in your first year of study to be permitted to continue your Bachelor’s programme.
+Students of Leiden University are issued with binding study advice (BSA).
+This means you must obtain sufficient study credits in the first year of your Bachelor’s programme to be permitted to continue studying.
+Some programmes also have additional requirements.

 - Full time students: 45 EC